 As in the South, a good portion of the North will experience slightly cooler temperatures and more rainfall this summer.
 This sort of weather can be expected in the Atlantic Corridor, Appalachians, and Ohio Valley, as well as in parts of the Heartland and Upper Midwest.
 Expect more rain and thunderstorms in these regions from late July through August.

 In contrast, drier-than-normal conditions will occur in a band that stretches from the western edge of the Northeast region to the eastern edge of the High Plains, and into parts of the Lower Lakes, Upper Midwest, and Heartland regions.
 Cooler-than-normal temperatures are also expected in these parts of the country.

 The Northeast is in for a fairly standard season, with normal temperatures and rainfall amounts predicted for the summer months.
-June looks like it will be the warmest and rainiest month of summer in this region.
+June looks like it will be the warmest and rainiest month of summer for this region.

 Alaska and Hawaii

 Summer in Alaska will be slightly warmer and drier than normal, with the hottest periods occurring in mid- to late July and early August.

 Hawaii, on the other hand, is in for a summer of cooler, wetter conditions.
 Expect some heat in late June, late July, and early August.